Heat was contributing factor in July death of Yakima Valley farmworker

 “If they periodically checked on their workers, maybe they would have found my dad earlier,” she said.
 “The way he passed away could have totally been prevented.”

 Gamache said there are regular checks on employees.
 Gueta Vargas was seen at a 2 p.m. rest break, he said, and there was a larger crew working in an adjacent field.
-But

 Gonzalez Cortez can’t fathom why her family wasn’t informed earlier in the afternoon that her dad was unwell, and why they only heard from a relative who happened to see his truck still in the lot around 4 p.m.
 The family, she said, still has not received condolences from the farm.